GreenKGC: A Lightweight Knowledge Graph Completion Method: Appendix

+\textbf{Inference time analysis.} We compare GreenKGC with two other NN-based methods in Table \ref{tab:cls} in terms of performance, number of free parameters, and inference time.
+They are ConvKB \citep{nguyen2018novel} and ConvE \citep{dettmers2018convolutional}.
+We adopt TransE as the baseline in GreenKGC to match the number of parameters in the embedding layer for a fair comparison.
+As compared with ConvKB, GreenKGC achieves significantly better performance with slightly more parameters.
+As compared with ConvE, GreenKGC uses fewer parameters and demands a shorter inference time since ConvE adopts a multi-layer architecture.
+GreenKGC also offers better performance compared to ConvE.

-It was reported in \citet{sun2019re} that the predicted scores for all candidates on FB15k-237 are converged to 1 with ConvKB \citep{nguyen2017novel}.
-This is unlikely to be true given the fact that KGs are often highly sparse.
-The issue is resolved after ConvKB being implemented using PyTorch\footnote{\url{https://github.com/daiquocnguyen/ConvKB/issues/5}}, but the performance on FB15k-237 is still not as good as ConvKB originally reported in the paper.
+\textbf{Prediction distribution.} It was reported in \citet{sun2020evaluation} that the predicted scores for all candidates on FB15k-237 are converged to 1 with ConvKB \citep{nguyen2018novel}.
+This is unlikely to be true, given the fact that KGs are often highly sparse.
+The issue is resolved after ConvKB is implemented with PyTorch\footnote{\url{https://github.com/daiquocnguyen/ConvKB/issues/5}}, but the performance on FB15k-237 is still not as good as ConvKB originally reported in the paper.
 The issue shows the problem of end-to-end optimization.
 That is, it is difficult to control and monitor every component in the model.
 This urges us to examine whether GreenKGC has the same issue.
-Fig. \ref{fig:distribution} shows the sorted predicted scores of a query (\textit{38th Grammy Awards}, \textit{award\_winner}, \textit{?}) in FB15k-237.
-We see from the figure that only very few candidates have positive scores close to 1 while other candidates receive the negative scores 0.
-The former are valid triples.
+Fig. \ref{fig:distribution} shows the sorted predicted scores of a query (\emph{38th Grammy Awards}, \emph{award\_winner}, \emph{?}) in FB15k-237.
+We see from the figure that only very few candidates have positive scores close to $1$, while other candidates receive negative scores of 0.
+The formers are valid triples.
 The score distribution is consistent with the sparse nature of KGs.